siavash9000/netlimy/README.md

 netliself is prepared to run in gitlab and allows you to update your website by commiting to your gitlab repo.

-The whole setup of the service after clicking a virtual server and configuring it, should take less than 5 minutes including ssl generation via letsencrypt.
-Please open a github issue if not.
+The whole setup of the service after clicking a virtual server and configuring it, should take less than 10 minutes including ssl generation via letsencrypt.

 You can use the exact same setup for production as well as for local development.
 Getting your development setup ready is done with one `docker-compose up`